 - Gallopin serves delicious, simple French brasserie fare at reasonable prices

 - The service is excellent and friendly

-- Belle Époque décor transports you to a lost Paris
+- The Belle Époque décor throughout the restaurant transports you to a bygone Paris

-- Those who prefer bustle may find ambiance too quiet
+- Those who prefer bustle and excitement may find the ambiance here a touch too quiet

 - Address: 40, Rue Notre Dame des Victoires, 2nd arrondissement

 - Metro/RER: Bourse (Line 3) or a ten-minute walk from Opéra (Metro lines 3, 9 ; RER A)

 - Price range: See current menus and prices here

 - Hours: Monday to Sunday, 12:00 p.m to 12:00 a.m.

 - Drink service: Full bar and wine list available

 - Credit cards: All major credit cards accepted

 Please Note: While accurate at the time of publication, prices and other details for this restaurant are subject to change at any time.